Do you need some help meditating? I find it’s easier to access that core of stillness in meditation when I have some easy phrases to fall back on.

 Mantras are words or short phrases meant for repetition, especially in a meditation or a chant; their sound has a significant meaning that’s long believed to bring about healing or enlightenment to the practitioner.

-This is how these affirmations for meditation differ: while meant for repetition, it’s not necessarily their ancient sound that brings about a peaceful state of mind, but rather their easy and simple nature.
+But these affirmations are a little different: while meant for repetition, it’s not their ancient sound that brings about a peaceful state of mind, but rather their easy and simple nature.

 Personally, these affirmations work for me because they’re so easy to remember and come back to, again and again.

 Again: these affirmations are SIMPLE but meaningful.
 I chose the same opening on purpose and the following three words with care.
 I placed them in this order for a reason.
-This short yet potent sequence is helping me meditate easier.
-With less frustration.
+It's a short sequence, and it's really been helping me.

 Repeat These Affirmations for Meditation & Enjoy Deep Peace

 In this moment, I am free.